 Timothy Egan is an acclaimed writer and veteran chronicler of the American experience, whose interests range wide across history and landscape, and into the spiritual realm.
 He is a Pulitzer Prize-winning reporter, a popular columnist, and a National Book Award-winning author of nine books.

 His latest, the lively A Pilgrimage to Eternity, goes to the core questions of humanity, as Egan follows an ancient pilgrimage route a thousand miles from Canterbury to Rome.
-It received rapturous reviews.
+It received rapturous reviews and is a New York Times Notable Book of 2020.
 “Egan is so well-informed he starts to seem like the world’s greatest tour guide,” wrote The New York Times.
 The book is “impossible to put down,” said The Chicago Tribune.
 “Egan proves to be a prime traveling companion.”

 Egan’s regular New York Times opinion column, on politics, environment and the American West, is consistently among the most read pieces on the NYT site.
 As a reporter, he was part of a team that won a Pulitzer Prize for the series, “How Race is Lived in America.”